DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 ### Step 5.
 Configure the reporter

 Turn on the [JUnit](https://plugins.jenkins.io/junit/) reporter plugin: add the "Publish JUnit test result report" *post-build action*.
-To display screenshots and videos alongside your test results, select the option "Include links to TestCafe artifacts" from the "Additional test report features" drop-down.
+To display screenshots and videos alongside your test results, select the "Include links to TestCafe artifacts" option from the "Additional test report features" drop-down menu.

 Important: Don't forget to check the "Retain long standard output/error" box.
 Otherwise the plugin will automatically truncate information concerning test screenshots and videos.